 2) You won’t get much sleep

 Photography is all about the light.
 Literally, the word photography means “drawing with light”.
 A typical day involves a 5:30 or 6:00am departure, a sunrise shoot (great light), breakfast and a lunch break back at your hotel (or car/bus/plane transportation to your next city), a sunset shoot (more great light) and a late dinner.
 Rinse and repeat.
 But at the same time, if you’re exhausted after several early mornings and late nights, it’s always an option to take a session off.
 Relax at the hotel.
 Get a massage.
-Nobody can go full-speed for two or three weeks without needing some down time.
+Nobody can go full-speed for 10-14 days without needing some down time.

 3) You won’t get to many museums